Salem Optimist Club

 Where we recognize and reward outstanding achievements of local high school students in areas such as math and science, fine and performing arts, vocational technology, and community service.
 We've awarded dozens of kids and photos along with short write ups can be found on our Facebook Page.

 Offering high school students opportunities to compete for scholarships.
 It gives young people the opportunity to write about their own opinions regarding the world in which they live.
 In additional to developing skills for written expression, participants also have the opportunity to win a college scholarship!

 -Easter Egg Hunt

-We also make annual contributions to the YMCA, high school drug and alcohol-free graduation parties, D.A.R.E. and scholarships for kids to attend a variety of camps and competitions.
-We also provide volunteer help for the Awesome 3000 races.
+We also make annual contributions to the YMCA, high school drug and alcohol-free graduation parties, and scholarships for kids to attend a variety of camps and competitions.

 Richmond Elementary School

-The club partners with this community school to provide rewards for student achievement.
+Our club has partnered with this community school to provide rewards for student achievement.
 Quarterly award receptions for students and families provide opportunity to celebrate student accomplishments.

 Richmond Elementary (2020-2021)

 The club was pleased to present the Optimist Award to fourteen students at Richmond Elementary School during the 2020-2021 school year.
 Students nominated for following rules, doing the best they are able, helping others, and spreading cheer are recognized at school assemblies with an award certificate and a gift card for a small treat.
 We are so happy to partner with counselor Willow Snow-Ferris and the rest of the school staff to celebrate these Richmond good citizens.